oktay-atakan/Dsa-210-project/README.md

 -----------------------------------------------------
 Hypothesis
 -----------------------------------------------------
+Null: There is no significant difference between game reviews and game ratings of video games with populer and non-populer soundtracks.

-The soundtrack of a video game affects player reception and has an impact on the game reviews and game ratings.
+Alternative: There is a significant difference between game reviews and ratings of games with popular soundtracks and non-populer soundtracks.
+Therefore, the soundtrack of a video game affects player reception and has an impact on the game reviews and game ratings.

 -----------------------------------------------------